 It is simpler and cheaper to work on a flat block of land than on a sloping block.

 Not to mention, there are other matters to settle such as measuring the boundaries, removing troublesome vegetation, setbacks, and the local planning laws.

 Note that every council has a different planning law.
 It is best to contact them during the design phase.
 You need to know their inputs before you go ahead with your renovation of rebuild.

-Seek out the advice of your architect regarding this matter too.
+Seek out the advice of your designer regarding this matter too.
 Discuss the goals of the project then show them the construction site.
-Your architect can tell you if you should opt for a renovation or a rebuild.
+Your designer can tell you if you should opt for a renovation or a rebuild.

 5. The hassle

 Think about handling the logistics and the potential emotional toll you and your family might experience.